This article originally appeared in The Legal Intelligencer.

 While the concepts of possession, custody, and control have blurred in our electronic world, there are a few emerging trends.
 A party must consider the extent to which it has the legal right to collect information as well as the practical ability to do so when determining who has control over it.
 Additionally, the terminology incorporated into company policies, especially those related to device use, can have significant impact on a court’s finding of possession, custody, or control of data.
 Lastly, while the contents of a social media site may not technically be “housed” on any one individual’s phone or computer, courts will consider an individual’s access to or maintenance of the content when determining possession, custody, and control in discovery disputes.

-Joseph A. Tate, Jr., Counsel and Managing Director of CODISCOVR, focuses his practice on e-discovery, information governance, and data management issues in the context of litigation and investigations.
-In his role, Tate is responsible for the day-to-day management of a team of attorneys and technologists that handle all phases of the e-discovery lifecycle.
-Connect with Joseph →
+Joe A. Tate, Jr., Counsel and Managing Director of CODISCOVR, focuses his practice on e-discovery, information governance, and data management issues in the context of litigation and investigations.
+In his role, Joe is responsible for the day-to-day management of a team of attorneys and technologists that handle all phases of the e-discovery lifecycle.
+Connect with Joe →